Maple Brined Pork Belly and Purple Sweet Potato Hash

 For the Hash:

 - Heat a cast iron skillet over medium and add the pork belly.
 Cook until starting to get crispy.
-Taste a piece and season with pepper and more salt and the remaining TBSP of maple syrup if desired.
+Taste a piece and season with pepper and more salt and the remaining tablespoon of maple syrup if desired.
 Transfer to a plate.
-Drain off all but 2 TBSP of the pork fat from the pan.
+Drain off all but 2 tablespoon of the pork fat from the pan.
 Reserve the pork fat.
 Add the shallot and garlic and stir until fragrant.
 Add the shredded sweet potato and spread it out to cover the entire pan.
 Stir and flip the potatoes in sections to make sure it cooks evenly.
 If you find the potatoes sticking a little add a little of the reserved pork fat back into the pan.
 Once the potatoes are getting close to done, add the cooked pork belly into the pan and stir one to two minutes more.
 Taste and season with more salt and pepper if desired.

 - While the hash is keeping warm, heat either butter, Ghee, coconut oil or pork fat in a separate pan and fry the eggs to your liking.
 Season the eggs with salt and pepper if desired.
 When the eggs are almost done divide the hash amongst 4 plates.
 Top each plate of hash with an egg.